Topics

 <> Integrated Photonics technology (3)

-<> MATLAB (3) <> molecular beam epitaxy (3)
+<> molecular beam epitaxy (3)

-<> Optical sensors (3) <> optical wireless communicaitons (3)
+<> optical fiber (3) <> Optical sensors (3) <> optical wireless communicaitons (3)

 Underwater wireless optical communication (UWOC) has attracted increasing interest for data transfer in various underwater activities, due to its order-of-magnitude higher bandwidth compared to conventional acoustic and radio-frequency (RF) technologies.
 Our studies pave the way for eventual applications of UWOC by relieving the strict requirements on PAT using UV-based NLOS.
 Such modality is much sought-after for implementing robust, secure, and high-speed UWOC links in harsh oceanic environments.
 This work was first started with the investigation of proper NLOS configurations.
 Path loss (PL) was chosen as a figure-of-merit for link performance.
 The effects of NLOS geometries, water turbidity, and transmission wavelength are evaluated by measuring the corresponding PL.
 The experimental results suggest that NLOS UWOC links are favorable for smaller azimuth angles, stronger water turbidity, and shorter transmission wavelength, as exemplified by the use of 375-nm wavelength.
 With the understanding of favorable NLOS UWOC configurations, we established a NLOS link consisting of an ultraviolet (UV) laser as the transmitter for enhanced light scattering and high sensitivity photomultiplier tube (PMT) as the receiver.
 A high data rate of 85 Mbit/s using on-off keying (OOK) in a 30-cm emulated highly turbid harbor water is demonstrated.
 Besides the underwater communication links, UV-based NLOS is also appealing to be the signal carrier for direct communication across wavy water-air interface.
 The trial results indicate link stability, which alleviates the issues brought about by the misalignment and mobility in harsh environments, paving the way towards real applications.

-<> Reinforcement Learning (3) <> semiconductor laser (3) <> Underwater communication (3)
+<> optimization (3) <> Python (3) <> Reinforcement Learning (3) <> semiconductor laser (3) <> Underwater communication (3)

-<> 2D materials (2) <> AI4Science (2) <> bioscience (2) <> Biosensors (2) <> data communication (2) <> Deep UV optoelectronic devices (2) <> device fabrication (2) <> Electromagnetics and optoelectronics (2) <> energy harvesting (2) <> fiber optics (2) <> Fiber-optic sensors (2) <> flexible electronics (2) <> food security (2) <> GaN-based LED (2) <> Generative AI and LLMs (2) <> healthcare (2) <> III-nitride (2) <> III-nitride nanowires (2)
+<> Wireless Communications (3) <> 2D materials (2) <> AI4Science (2) <> applied mathematics (2) <> Biosensors (2) <> data communication (2) <> Deep UV optoelectronic devices (2) <> device fabrication (2) <> Dynamical Systems (2) <> Electromagnetics and optoelectronics (2) <> energy harvesting (2) <> fiber optics (2) <> flexible electronics (2) <> food security (2) <> GaN-based LED (2) <> Generative AI and LLMs (2) <> healthcare (2) <> III-nitride (2) <> III-nitride nanowires (2)

-<> III-Nitride Optoelectronics (2) <> IoT (2) <> ISAC (2) <> Localization (2) <> MOVPE (2) <> nanophotonics (2) <> nanowires (2) <> Network Design (2) <> networks and wireless communications (2) <> Non-Terrestrial Networks (2) <> optical communication (2) <> optical fiber communications (2) <> Optical Wireless Communication (2) <> Optical wireless communications (2) <> optoelectronic device fabrication (2)
+<> III-Nitride Optoelectronics (2) <> Large Language Models (2) <> LiDAR (2) <> Localization (2) <> microelectronics (2) <> MOVPE (2) <> nanophotonics (2) <> nanowires (2) <> Network Design (2) <> networks and wireless communications (2) <> Non-Terrestrial Networks (2) <> Nonlinear Optics (2) <> optical communication (2) <> optical computing (2) <> optical fiber communications (2) <> Optical Wireless Communication (2) <> Optical wireless communications (2) <> optoelectronic device fabrication (2)

-<> Perovskites (2) <> Programming language (2) <> Python (2) <> quantum communication (2) <> remote sensing (2) <> semiconductor optoelectronic devices (2) <> telecommunication (2) <> Underwater Optical Wireless Communications and Networking (2) <> Underwater wireless optical communication (2)
+<> Perovskites (2) <> Programming language (2) <> quantum communication (2) <> quantum computing (2) <> remote sensing (2) <> semiconductor (2) <> semiconductor optoelectronic devices (2) <> telecommunication (2) <> Underwater Optical Wireless Communications and Networking (2) <> Underwater wireless optical communication (2)